unmade/gantt-chart/README.md

 If *boolean* is specified, enables or disables drag'n'drop items and returns `gantt` object.
 By default, drag'n'drop is enabled.
 If *boolean* is not specified, returns whether or not drag'n'drop currently enabled.

+#### enableItemResize([boolean])
+If *boolean* is specified, enables or disables item's resize and returns `gantt` object.
+By default, item's resize is enabled.
+If *boolean* is not specified, returns whether or not item's resize currently enabled.

 #### enableTooltip([boolean])
 If *boolean* is specified, enables or disables showing of item's tooltip accordingly and returns `gantt` object.